 R3.
-Follow-up of advice

-Monitoring the impact of an advice should be done on a systematic basis in order to assess their influence and track the contributions in the legislative proposals discussed and/or adopted by the European Institutions (European Commission, MS-Council of the EU, and European Parliament).
+Follow-up of advices.
+Monitoring the impact of an advice should be done systematic basis as to more precisely identify their influence and track the contributions in the legislative proposals discussed and/or adopted by the European Institutions (European Commission/MS-Council).

-As the LDAC advice is only one piece or layer in the EU consultation process for decision-making, it would be valuable to back-up advice through a small group presenting these advice to the various bodies and organs of the EU decision-making process.
+As the LDAC advice is only one piece in the EU consultation process for decision-making, it would be valuable to back-up advices through a small group presenting these advices to the various bodies and organs of the EU decision-making process.